ttscoff/searchlink/README.md

 - Run a single search and have the results put on your clipboard, perfect for using from scripts and launchers (e.g. LaunchBar or Alfred).
 - The "bracket" format, which allows you to just *write*, marking things to link as you go.
 When you're done, you can run it on the full document and --- if your queries were good --- have your links generated automatically without ever opening a browser.

 This has replaced the "Auto-link web search" service in the [Markdown Service Tools](https://brettterpstra.com/projects/markdown-service-tools/ "Markdown Service Tools - Brett Terpstra").
-The difference is that you can now mark links and specify how they should be searched for, as well as provide alternate query terms for linked text.
+The difference is that you can now mark links and specify how they should be searched, as well as provide alternate query terms for linked text.

 Here's a video tutorial from Aaron Dowd ([@thepodcastdude](https://twitter.com/thepodcastdude)):